How to insure your home against fire damage

 Key takeaways

 When it comes to protecting your home, one of the most devastating events you could face is a fire.
-It's not just about the immediate damage; the aftermath can be a long and stressful process of claims, repairs, and sometimes even rebuilding.
+It's not just about the immediate damage.
+The aftermath can be a long and stressful process of claims, repairs, and sometimes even rebuilding.
 That's why having the right home insurance policy in place is crucial.
-But what exactly does home fire insurance cover, and how can you ensure your home is adequately protected?
+But does regular home insurance cover fire?
+And how can you ensure your home is adequately protected?

 What isn’t covered?